 Above all, we humbly ask that you relax and be yourself.
 It’s not easy, but the best thing that you can do is be exactly you.
 This is not a job interview, so for the love of Pete, wear everyday clothing.
 Wear stuff that you always wear.
 This is no time for your Sunday best, unless that’s how you dress for the other six days of the week, too.

-How the Live Audition Works
+How the In-Person and Live-Online Auditions Works

-Please see below for specifics on what material to prepare.
+Please see below for audition material specifics.

 Audition Material Details

 We want to get to know you a bit better.
-We will ask you to tell us a bit about yourself and might throw in a couple of questions at you.
+We will ask you to tell us a bit about yourself and might throw a couple of questions at you.
 There is nothing you need to prepare for this.
 We don't need to see a polished version of you, just the real you.
 We’d like you to speak off the cuff, conversationally, and informally.

-3) An Original Piece of Any Kind
+An Original Piece of Any Kind

 - Fill out your application here.

-- Prepare audition material as explained above.
+- Prepare audition material as explained.

 WHAT SHOULD I PREPARE FOR MY LIVE AUDITION?

-Student who share Panorama requirements (5 items) will also be considered for Blueprint and Compass as well as Panorama.
-Students who share Blueprint requirements (4 items) will also be considered for Compass as well as Blueprint.
+If you would like to be considered for multiple programs, you should prepare materials for the program with the most requirements.
+Student who share Panorama requirements (5 items) will also be considered for Blueprint and both Compass programs as well as Panorama.
+Students who share Blueprint requirements (4 items) will also be considered for both Compass programs as well as Blueprint.